QTechOfficial/OpenPeripherals/README.md

 <h3 align="center">An open source program to control your peripherals written in Python.</h3>

-OpenPeripherals is an open source driver and frontend for controlling peripherals with special features such as RGB.
-OpenPeripherals aims to replace and unify 3rd party software into a crossplatform, easy to use interface.
+OpenPeripherals is an open source driver and frontend for controlling peripherals with special features such as RGB that aims to replace and unify 3rd party software into a crossplatform, easy to use interface.

-Currently OpenPeripherals supports Linux, but Windows support is currently being worked on.
+Currently OpenPeripherals only supports Linux, but Windows support is currently being worked on.

 ## Getting Started
 ### Linux:

 **Dependencies:**

 If you are on Linux, you will need to acquire the following packages from your package manager:
 - python (v3.6+)
 - pip for python3